 The Medical Coding Technical Certificate of Credit provides a basic short-term academic credential with potential for future program credit.
-The curriculum provides advanced training in coding skills for persons wanting to progress in their occupations or who want to prepare for fulltime or part-time employment in the medical field.
+The curriculum provides advanced training in coding skills for persons wanting to progress in their occupations or who want to prepare for full-time or part-time employment in the medical field.
 The Medical Coding Technical Certificate of Credit program provides basic training in anatomy and physiology, medical terminology, and medical procedural and physicians procedural coding skills.

 COURSE NO. OCCUPATIONAL COURSES CREDITS

 ALHS 1011 Anatomy and Physiology 5

 ALHS 1090 Medical Terminology for

 Allied Health Sciences 2

 ENGL 1010 Fundamentals of English I 3

-MAST 1120 Human Pathological Conditions
+MAST 1120 Human Diseases 3

-in the Medical Office 3

 MAST 1510 Medical Billing and Coding I 2

+5 5

 MAST 1520 Medical Billing and Coding II 3

 MAST 1530 Medical Procedural Coding 2

 BUSN 1440 Document Production 4